Skip to main content

 Social Change Interviews

-This website is comprised of original oral history interviews carried out by students of Dr. Kristen McCleary’s spring 2016 to 2024 HIST 150 and UNST 390 courses, as part of JMU’s General Education program.
+The Social Change Interviews website is comprised of original oral history interviews carried out by students of Dr. Kristen McCleary’s spring 2016 to 2024 HIST 150 and UNST 390 courses, as part of JMU’s General Education program.
 The general theme of the interviews are about social change in the 20th and 21st centuries as depicted through themes such as the Cold War, gender, immigration, education, and the workplace.
 Students also analyze these interviews to discern patterns of social change in themes of their choosing.
 We seek to understand the connection between an individual and the larger historical context of their life through interviews, reading memoirs and graphic novels, and telling our own stories about how our lives intersect with social change.

 Histories Along the Blue Ridge

-Go to the project website for Histories Along the Blue Ridge
+Histories Along the Blue Ridge website

 Formerly known as “Exploring Rockingham’s Past,” this award-winning project now called “Histories Along the Blue Ridge” makes selected historic records from the Rockingham County Court digitally available to the public.
 Each year, JMU graduate students partner with the local Circuit Court Clerk, Chaz Haywood, in this work.
 Since 2018, the project has grown rapidly beyond Rockingham County through collaborations with community members and courthouses in neighboring counties.
 Future initiatives will also add selected non-court records to the collection.